Thinking of switching your gas engine to diesel engine? Consider these advantages:

 Tips on basic diesel engine maintenance:

+a.)
 Do you notice that when your gas engine overheats, you can stop it and rest the engine for a few minutes?
 Later you can re-start and the engine will be fine.
 If similar situation happens with your diesel engine, the engine is almost always damaged beyond repair.
+Knowing this tip can save you a lot of head ache when you owned a vehicle with diesel engine.

 5.)
 The oil filter selection is very important on diesel engines because of the bad elements of sulfur residue and carbon created when fuel is not burn completely.
 The filter used must meet or exceed the OEM filter recommended by the vehicle manufacturer.
 This will ensure that all corrosive particles are removed from the oil.
 Using synthetic oil will also help because the additives in the oil will resist premature breakdown.